awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 ## Limitations when using Apache Kafka as a target for AWS Database Migration Service<a name="CHAP_Target.Kafka.Limitations"></a>

 The following limitations apply when using Apache Kafka as a target:
-+ AWS DMS supports a maximum message size of 1 MiB for a Kafka target\.
 + Make sure to configure both your AWS DMS replication instance and your Kafka cluster in the same virtual private cloud \(VPC\) based on Amazon VPC and in the same security group\.
 The Kafka cluster can either be an Amazon MSK instance or your own Kafka instance running on Amazon EC2\.
 For more information, see [Setting up a network for a replication instance](CHAP_ReplicationInstance.VPC.md)\.
 **Note**
 To specify a security group for Amazon MSK, on the **Create cluster** page, choose **Advanced settings**, select **Customize settings**, and select the security group or accept the default if it is the same as for your replication instance\.